davxy/datawok-posts/posts/zk-proof.md

 times, the probability of Peggy cheating reduces to `1/2ᵏ`.

-Note that in this protocol a malicious Victor may put another, apparently equal, marble in front of the *prover* and infer if that is equal or not to the other.
+Note that in this protocol a malicious Victor may put another, apparently equal, marble in front of Peggy and infer if that is equal or not to the other.

-#### Quadratic Non-Residuosity Problem
+#### Quadratic Non-Residuosity

 A number `y ∈ Zₘ*` is a quadratic residue if there exists an `x ∈ Zₘ*` such that `x² ≡ y (mod m)`.
 If no such `x` exists, `y` is a quadratic non-residue modulo `m`.